 Now, enter the JustFOIA pause timer feature allowing employees to accurately track their due date by pausing the request while waiting on the requester for a response or payment.

 Once the employee receives the necessary information, they can resume the request.
-Not only does this create an aesthetically pleasing dashboard without a long list of past-due requests, but it allows for accurate reporting, which is incredibly important to our customers.
+Not only does this create an aesthetically pleasing dashboard without a long list of past-due requests, but it allows for accurate reporting, which is incredibly important to our clients.